-You can easily connect Bluetooth headphones to your MacBook Pro with its Bluetooth Preferences menu, which you can access through System Preferences or the menu bar.
+You can easily connect Bluetooth headphones to your MacBook Pro with its Bluetooth Preferences menu, which you can access through System Preferences (System Settings on macOS Ventura and above) or the menu bar.

 I’m Jon, a Mac wizard and owner of a 2019 MacBook Pro and many Bluetooth headphones, including AirPods.